dhutapratama/docs/queues.md

 <a name="dealing-with-failed-jobs"></a>
 ## Dealing With Failed Jobs

 Sometimes your queued jobs will fail.
 Don't worry, things don't always go as planned!
-Laravel includes a convenient way to [specify the maximum number of times a job should be attempted](#max-job-attempts-and-timeout).
+Lets includes a convenient way to [specify the maximum number of times a job should be attempted](#max-job-attempts-and-timeout).
 After an asynchronous job has exceeded this number of attempts, it will be inserted into the `failed_jobs` database table.
 [Synchronously dispatched jobs](/docs/{{version}}/queues#synchronous-dispatching) that fail are not stored in this table and their exceptions are immediately handled by the application.

-A migration to create the `failed_jobs` table is typically already present in new Laravel applications.
+A migration to create the `failed_jobs` table is typically already present in new Lets applications.
 However, if your application does not contain a migration for this table, you may use the `queue:failed-table` command to create the migration:

 ```shell
 php artisan queue:failed-table